Mygthbtool/Groupomania-Network/README.md

 For this project, I used below techs:

-For the server : Node.js, Javascripts and Express framework<br>
+For the server : Node.js, Javascript and Express framework<br>
-For the database : MySQL language and Sequelize ORM<br>
+For the database : MySQL and Sequelize ORM<br>
-For the frontend : Javascripts and Vue.js framework
+For the frontend : HTML, CSS, Javascript and Vue.js as framework

 To run this project: